 Funded by the European Union

-Women will be able to increase their income by selling preserved foods at a better price when there is low market supply.
+As a result, women will be able to increase their income by selling preserved foods at a better price when there is low market supply.

 Solar powered irrigation systems will enable women to cultivate larger areas, increasing production and reducing time spend on gathering water.